My ultimate list of vegetarian restaurants in Tokyo!

 Okonomiyaki restaurant on the restaurant floor of MyLord dept store (love that name!) in Shinjuku, right by the station.
 Last time I went there was cheese and mochi monjayaki on menu, and they made an okonomiyaki version when I asked for it.
 (Monjayaki is a runnier version of okonomiyaki that you eat from the grill with a kind of spatula).

-Unless you’re at a vegetarian restaurant, ramen is guaranteed to contain fish or meat stock, even if the toppings look vegetarian.
+Unless you’re at a vegetarian restaurant, ramen almost always contains fish or meat stock in the soup, even if the toppings look vegetarian.
 That’s why these places are so special!

 Branches in Harajuku, Ginza, Akihabara and Asakusa – but it doesn’t feel like a chain.
 Small, cosy ramen place with a vegetarian option that includes fake chashu pork.
 To me this tasted like an authentic, traditional Japanese ramen.
 Really friendly and cosy atmosphere, with quirky decor.
 I went to the Ginza branch, which is in a backstreet near all the big designer shops – completely incongruous with a quirky little ramen place!